Jane Welsh Carlyle

 Jane Baillie Carlyle (' Welsh; 14 July 1801 – 21 April 1866) was a Scottish writer and the wife of Thomas Carlyle.

 Although she did not publish any novels in her lifetime, she was widely known as an extraordinary letter writer.
 Virginia Woolf called her one of the "great letter writers", and Elizabeth Hardwick described her work as a "private writing career".

 Life

-Jane Baillie Welsh was born in Haddington, East Lothian, 14 July 1801, to Grace Caplegill and John Welsh (1770–1819).
+Jane Baillie Welsh was born in Haddington, East Lothian (then Haddingtonshire), 14 July 1801, to Grace Caplegill and John Welsh (1770–1819).